rjsf-team/react-jsonschema-form/README.md

 $ npm install react-jsonschema-form --save
 ```

-> Note: While the library renders [Bootstrap](http://getbootstrap.com/) HTML semantics, you have to build/load the Bootstrap styles on your own.
+> Note: While the library renders [Bootstrap](http://getbootstrap.com/) HTML semantics, you have to build and load the Bootstrap styles on your own.

 ### As a script served from a CDN